thomasgtaylor/how.wtf/content/post/2023-02-28-get-size-of-s3-bucket-using-aws-cli.md

 ---
-title: Get size of an S3 bucket with AWS CLI
-date: 2023-02-28T01:15:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-02-28 01:15:00-04:00
 description: How to find the size of an Amazon S3 bucket using the AWS CLI
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: Get size of an S3 bucket with AWS CLI
 ---

 Using the AWS CLI, S3 bucket sizes can retrieved.